Wambugu-Muchemi/listen-write/README.md

    Congratulations!
 You have successfully run the EscucharUnSusurro workflow.
 Adjustments to the workflow or additional configurations can be made based on specific use cases or requirements.

+## `Acknowledgements`

+This project is built upon the remarkable work of the [OpenAI Whisper](https://github.com/openai/whisper) team.
+Whisper is an advanced Automatic Speech Recognition (ASR) model developed by OpenAI, and its capabilities form the foundation of EscucharUnSusurro.

+Please check out the official [OpenAI Whisper repository](https://github.com/openai/whisper) for detailed information on the Whisper ASR model, usage guidelines, and updates from the OpenAI team.

+**Note:** Make sure to review and comply with the licensing and attribution requirements specified by the original project.